j3din00b/XeroHub/content/posts/vmware-linux/index.md

 sudo systemctl enable --now vmware-usbarbitrator.service
 ```

 Finally there's the matter of the Linux Guest OS, to set the correct resolution, it has to come with certain packages but in any case I will show you how to install them and enable.
-Not the the `xf86-video-vmware` package is for `X11/Xorg` only not for `Wayland` as the name implies.
+Note that the `xf86-video-vmware` package is for `X11/Xorg` only not for `Wayland` as the name implies.

 To install & enable the service inside Linux guest just run :